agubelu/blog/entries/2024-07-28_so-what-exactly-are-unicode-and-utf8.md

 Note how the first 3 characters (`Hi `) take one byte each, while the waving emoji takes 4 bytes.
 That's UTF-8's variable-length encoding in action.

-And this will be all for today!
+And that's all for today!
 I hope that, if anything, this made you aware of the huge standardization and coordination effort it takes so that we can display the 💩 emoji in all its glory, regardless of device and language.

 [^1]: Extended ASCII isn't a specific encoding of it's own.
 It's the name commonly given to the whole family of language-specific, ASCII-based encodings that showed up afterwards.

 [^2]: Yes, this number is oddly specific and not a power of 2.
 It has to do with the way the Unicode space is [internally organized](https://en.wikipedia.org/wiki/Plane_(Unicode)).
+As of writing this post, Unicode defines 149,813 characters, which accounts for only ~13% of the available space, including [a bunch of characters with unknown meaning](https://www.youtube.com/watch?v=tfk3dgpAals).

-[^3]: As of writing this post, Unicode defines 149,813 characters, which accounts for only ~13% of the available space, including [a bunch of characters with unknown meaning](https://www.youtube.com/watch?v=tfk3dgpAals).
+[^3]: I am aware that the proper Unicode term is *code point* and not *character*.
+But leveraging the common conception of *character* gets the points across, and I don't want to engage on a philosophical discussion on what a *character* even is.

 [^4]: By the way, this is the reason why Rust's `char` is 32 bits wide, so that it can hold any possible Unicode value.